Glossary Terms

 O

-A loan origination Fee is a one-time charge assessed by a lender to cover the costs of processing and disbursing a loan.
+A loan Origination Fee is a one-time charge assessed by a lender to cover the costs of processing and disbursing a loan.
 For federal student loans, the origination fee is a percentage of the loan amount and is deducted from the loan disbursement, reducing the total funds received by the borrower or the school.

 Overaward